 Please feel free to inquire about clinical trials and if you have an interest in a specific study.
 We can prescreen for basic eligibility over the phone.
 An actual study screening visit will take place at our clinic, where your eligibility will be assessed.
 You will then have further opportunity to discuss the study in greater detail, review the consent forms, and study requirements.

-Studies include required visits to Dartmouth-Hitchcock(D-H) for examinations and, often, laboratory tests.
+Studies include required visits to our location for examinations and, often, laboratory tests.
 These requirements vary from study to study.
 You can stop being in a study at any time and for any reason.

 We conduct study visits at our Lebanon Heater Road clinic, as well as our Manchester clinic on Hitchcock Way.
 We understand that you may have to travel a far distance and some studies reimburse for travel.